saran049/Blood-Donation/README.md

 # Blood-Donation

-Blood donation project is a dataset that is taken from the drivendata competion
+Blood donation project is a dataset that is taken from the drivendata competion.
+The goal of the competition is predict if the person is willing to donated blood in the blood donation camp.

 Conducted data visualization using R to identify the various aspects of the data to know the various distributions of the data.